dan200/CBZTool/README.md

-  -flipX/Y          Flips the images when extracting (default=0) -rot90/180/270    Rotates the images when extracting (default=0) -metadata         Specify that metadata (ComicInfo.xml) should also be extracted (default=0)
+  -flipX/Y          Flips the images when extracting (default=0) -rot90/180/270    Rotates the images when extracting (default=0) -metadata         Specify that metadata (ComicInfo.xml) should also be extracted (default=0) -pdf:height       When extracting to PDF, specify the height of each page in millimetres (default=260) -pdf:width        When extracting to PDF, specify the width of each page in millimetres (default=auto) -pdf:bleed        When extracting to PDF, specify the bleed margin of each page in millimetres (default=0)

 CBZTool compress PATH... [options]
   -o [directory]    Specify the file to compress to (defaults to the input path with the .cbz extension appended)